1backend/1backend/docs/services.md

                                          |---- place of instrumentation and other magic
 ```

-You can call service endpoints with any HTTP tool (eg. cURL), and 1Backend also generates type safe clients in different languages if you specify the [types](types.md) of your service and endpoints.
+You can call service endpoints with any HTTP tool (e.g. cURL), and 1Backend also generates type-safe clients in different languages if you specify the [types](types.md) of your service and endpoints.

-To read more about the generate type safe clients, go [here](types.md).
+To read more about the generated type-safe clients, go [here](types.md).

-If you prefer to do things the hard/low level way, here is how you can make a curl to a fictional service called "service" of the user called "user".
+If you prefer to do things the hard/low-level way, here is how you can make a curl request to a fictional service called "service" of the user called "user".
 The endpoint we are going to call is called "endpoint":

 ```sh
 curl 'https://1backend.com:9993/app/user/service/endpoint' -H 'token: 320b5933-e8f6-4daf-ad16-fb36ede68233'